William Kent Krueger Books in Order

 22. God’s Country (2026)

-Cork O’Connor Companion Books in Order
+Publication Order of Cork O’Connor Companion Books

 1. The World of Cork O’Connor (2016)

-Standalone Novels Books in Order
+Publication Order of Standalone Novels Books

 1. The Devil’s Bed (2003)